Gek Poh Ville: Education

-There are 2 primary schools (Corporation Primary School and Westwood Primary School).
+There are 2 primary schools (Corporation Primary School and Westwood Primary School) in Gek Poh Ville.
 Pioneer Primary School is no longer located in the Gek Poh Ville precinct as it was merged with Juying Primary School since 2022 and the former campus was subsequently demolished to make way for the Jurong Region Line.
-There were also 2 secondary schools before but Pioneer Secondary School was merged into Boon Lay Secondary School.
-Therefore In Gek Poh Ville, there is only 1 secondary school (Westwood Secondary School) and many childcare centres in the precinct.
+Previously, there were two secondary schools, but Pioneer Secondary School was merged with Boon Lay Secondary School.
+Therefore, in Gek Poh Ville, there is now only 1 secondary school (Westwood Secondary School) and many childcare centres within the precinct.

 Town centre

 The precinct's town centre is located at zone 2 of the precinct, comprising HDB-managed flats and the Gek Poh Shopping Centre, providing the basic necessities for the people of Gek Poh Ville.
 Bus connection to the town centre is available through bus services 181,185 and 243.
 However, Gek Poh Shopping Centre will be closed for revamp and all shops will be closed on 31 August 2025.
-The new revamped Gek Poh Shopping Centre will be open by 3Q2028.
+The new revamped Gek Poh Shopping Centre will be open by 3Q 2028.

 Additionally, the ground floor of Block 276 which is a multi-storey car park houses a coffee shop, some provision shops, ATM, stationery shops, clinics as well as a Singapore Pools outlets that caters to the residents and students needs.

 Places of worship

-North of the town centre is the Victory Family Centre, which provides religious services.
+Hope @ Jurong West, located at 5 Jurong West Street 74, holds adult, children’s, and Mandarin services on Sundays at 10 am, and a youth service on Saturdays at 1:30 pm.
+Maarof Mosque, located at Jalan Bahar is open daily and provides various religious programs for youths and adults.